learn-co-curriculum/phrg-ruby-object-attrs-readme/README.md

 In the following lab, you'll be defining your own class and setter and getter methods.
 Then, we'll discuss yet another level of abstraction dealing with these method types.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-ruby-object-attrs-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-ruby-object-attrs-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-object-attrs-readme'>Object Attributes Readme</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-object-attrs-readme'>Object Attributes Readme</a> on Learn.co and start learning to code for free.</p>